Famous Hollywood actors and cinematic stardom

 American cinema of the 1930s and 1940s is structured in Hollywood as a vertical system and oligopoly.
 Studios control films from their conception to writing to production and distribution in theaters.
 The big movie Studios also own chains of theaters that are built across the United States and that control more than 90% of the entire film market.

-The studios that controlled the market in the early 1930s were Paramount, MGM, Fox, Warner and the latest RKO.
+The studios that control the cinema market of the 30’s and 40’s were Paramount, MGM, Fox, Warner and the latest RKO.
 Important budgets are invested in research, development and improvement of sound cinema.
 The big studios allow a fast transition of silent cinema especially for business interests.
 In fact, sound cinema expanded the audience that flocked to cinemas even more and made it possible to follow a story with an appearance of reality that was previously impossible, from a more rational and narrative point of view.

-The advertising goal of the Studios is to build an almost supernatural aura of myth on every star.
-A strategy that requires long-term investments and a well-designed brand for each star, to be associated with a certain film genre and a certain type of film.
+The advertising goal of Studios is to build an almost supernatural myth aura about famous Hollywood actors.
+Create images of famous actors with long-term investments and a well-designed brand for each star, to be associated with a certain film genre and a certain type of film.

-Studios literally take common faces and transform them into stars of the big screen.
-Their faces are always illuminated by an almost divine light so that the public perceives them as gods, real religious icons to which they remain faithful, film after film.
+Studios literally take common faces and transform them into famous Hollywood actors.
+The american actor in the 30s and 40s is always illuminated by an almost divine light so that the audience perceives him as a divinity, real religious icons to which they remain faithful, film after film.
 Audience retention is the main strategy of the Hollywood film industry and the star system.

 A process of divinization towards the masses in some ways very similar to the strategies applied by emperors such as Alexander the Great or Augustus.
 It was necessary to construct a supernatural image of oneself that promised a bridge of communication with the higher paradises.

-The origins of the Star System and stardom can be found many years earlier in France with the films produced by Les film d’Art, an independent production created by the most famous French theater actors to compete with the big films of Gaumont and Pathè, the French studios that were monopolizing the market and putting independent cinema at risk.
+The origins of the Star System and the stardom typical of American actors of the 30’s and 40’s can be found many years earlier in France with the films produced by Les film d’Art, an independent production created by the most famous French theater actors to compete with the big films of Gaumont and Pathè, the French studios that were monopolizing the market and putting independent cinema at risk.
 An experience, however, which had remained isolated and which had not become a system.

 The first famous french actors